jundalisay/superblist/content/en/research/indian/gospel/chapter-22c.md

 Their frames are human skeletons, their sails of the three gunas made;
 But all their curious workmanship is merely for ornament.
-Upon the kite-strings Thou hast rubbed the manja-paste of worldliness,

-So as to make each straining strand all the more sharp and strong.
+Upon the kite-strings Thou hast rubbed the manja-paste of worldliness, So as to make each straining strand all the more sharp and strong.

-Out of a hundred thousand kites, at best but one or two break free;
+Out of 100,000 kites, at best but one or two break free;
 Thou dost laugh and clap Thy hands, O Mother, watching them!
 On favouring winds, says Ramprasad, the kites set loose will speedily Be borne away to the Infinite, across the sea of the world.